NLaff/lafferty.co-v2/content/blog/what-is-an-email-subdomain-and-why-use-one.md

-description = "Everything you wanted to know about email subdomains but were afraid to ask. " lastmod = "" tags = ["marketing"] title = "What is an email subdomain and why use one?"
+description = "Everything you wanted to know about email subdomains but were afraid to ask. " lastmod = "" tags = ["marketing"] title = "What Is An Email Subdomain and Why Use One?"

 +++
 When it comes to email sending, sometimes you need more than the press of a button to get your message across.
 You may have heard of email subdomains, but you may be wondering - how do you use them?
 And, wait a minute, what exactly _are_ they?